outscale/cluster-api-provider-outscale/docs/src/topics/change-providerid.md

-# How to migrate with new providerid
+# Migrating from pre v0.2.2 versions

 Until version v0.2.2, our providerId use the following format aws://availability-zone/instance-id